McGillRocketTeam/payload-2025/README.md

 ## Making a Branch

-*Whenever you start working on a new feature/test/R&D effort, you should make a new branch with a representative name.*
+*Whenever you start working on a new feature/test/R&D effort, you should make a new branch with a representative name.
+Branches should be named in all lowercase with dashes (`-`) for spaces.*

 If you work on something other than an STM32 project like a script or documentation, as long as it doesn't affect too much, the work can be done in the main branch.
 Use your judgement, or ask a lead.

 *Example:*
-To test a new temperature sensor, make a new branch off of main called `temperature_sensor`.
+To test a new temperature sensor, make a new branch off of main called `temperature-sensor`.

 ## Merging a Branch